ga-wdi-boston/git-basics-assessment/diagnostic.md

 6.Once `diagnostic.md` is staged, we have to make a commit by `git commit`.
 What are the two formatting items you **need** to make up your commit message?

-The first line should be a like a subject line in an email...Fixed bug in the howManyDays()
+The first line should be a like a subject line in an email..."Fixed bug in the howManyDays()"

 Use bullet type items to explain in more detail what was changed.